jilar/React-Streams-Client/README.md

-React Streaming Video App art of React Education.
+React Streaming Video App wich is part of React Education.

 React Act app that allows users to watch streams made by others or create thier own stream.
 App uses json-server dependency to act as  API server hosing a faux database.
 You will need to download and run the projects: React-Streams-APIserver and React-Streams-rtmpserver for app to work properly.
 https://github.com/jilar/React-Streams-APIServer